Lifailon/WinAPI/README.md

 C:\Users\lifailon\Documents\PowerShell\Modules\ps.win.api\0.4.3\ps.win.api.psm1
 ```

-# You can configure port, login and password for connect to the server in the configuration file `WinAPI.ini`, which is located in the directory with the module.
+You can configure port, login and password for connect to the server in the configuration file `WinAPI.ini`, which is located in the directory with the module:

 ```PowerShell
 port         = 8443